 This list could be much longer, of course, but I think you get my point here.

-Even if these aspects are not optimized, you have a responsive website, which Google also evaluates positively.
-However, you should really take mobile optimization seriously for your visitors and pay attention to these aspects and have them optimized by your programmer.
+Even if these aspects are not optimised, you have a responsive website, which Google also evaluates positively.
+However, you should really take mobile optimisation seriously for your visitors and pay attention to these aspects and have them optimised by your programmer.

-You can display your "responsive web design" for many different devices.
+You can display your "responsive web design" for many different end devices.
 To do this, right-click and select "inspect" from the menu that appears.
-A console will open and you can select mobile devices (see screenshot).
+A console opens and you can select mobile devices (see screenshot).
 The browser will then show you how your website is displayed on certain devices.

-If you use WordPress , the following tips will be very helpful for you.
-Thanks to WordPress you can perform many optimizations with a Plugin or an internal function.
+If you use WordPress, the following tips will certainly be very helpful for you.
+Thanks to WordPress, you can carry out many optimisations with a plugin or an internal function.
 This makes your work easier and saves you time:

 - The basic requirement is a responsive Theme.
 I recommend you to choose a premium Theme for WordPress .
 This costs a few dollars, but you have much more possibilities.
 In addition, a premium Theme is usually better programmed, from which you also benefit.

 - If your Theme needs optimization in the mobile view, you have 2 options.
 Either you change the Theme or you optimize your existing Theme.
 For the optimization you can use a child Theme .
 Ask a programmer to implement the optimizations for you.